- Rose Kennedy, For the AJC

 Recommended for you

 Sink your toes in the sand.
 Red Top Mountain State Park

 Visitor Center: 770-975-4226

-Just 45 minutes of so from Atlanta, Red Top Mountain Park is a popular park right at the shores of Allatoona Lake has a sand beach!
+Just 45 minutes or so from Atlanta, Red Top Mountain State Park is a popular park right at the shores of Allatoona Lake.
+And, it has a sand beach!
 It's nestled in a cove and surrounded by trees.
 Soak in the sun on shore or bring your own boat.
 Some say the beach reminds them of the set for childhood favorite Gilligan's Island.
 The park provides other fun things to do near Allatoona Lake, including hiking, star gazing, camping and kayaking.